opencybersecurityalliance/interoperability-village/README.md

 ### ✅ Key Components

 - **Headscale**: Self-hosted coordination server for WireGuard-based Tailscale nodes.
-Replaces MeshCentral.
 - **Neighborhood**: A logically grouped set of Huts managed by a participant or organization.
 - **Hut**: A single-purpose VM, container, or node running an open cybersecurity platform or tool.